RedRager/Manual-Mapping-DLL-Injector/README.md

 # Manual Mapping DLL Injector

-This is a manual mapping DLL injector written in c++ Not much but it works.
+This is a manual mapping DLL injector written in c++.
+Its not much but it works.
 The injector can be compiled for both 64-bit and 32-bit architectures, depending on your requirements.
 I build it to allow me to have a faster way to test my DLL while writing them rather then using cheat engine

 This is my first c++ project and im sure theres several issues and better ways of doing things so if you have a suggestion please feel free to tell me